elastic/terraform-provider-ec/README.md

 $ make install
 ```

-### Generating an Elasticsearch Service API Key
+### Generating an Elasticsearch Service (ESS) API Key

 To generate an API key, follow these steps:

-  1. Navigate to <https://cloud.elastic.co/login> with your browser
+  1. Open your browser and navigate to <https://cloud.elastic.co/login>.
-  2. Log in with your Email and Password.
+  2. Log in with your email and password.
   3. Click on [Elasticsearch Service](https://cloud.elastic.co/deployments).
-  4. Navigate to [Account > API Keys](https://cloud.elastic.co/account/keys) and click on **Generate API Key**.
+  4. Navigate to [Features > API Keys](https://cloud.elastic.co/deployment-features/keys) and click on **Generate API Key**.
-  5. Once you Re-Authenticate, you'll have to chose a name for your API key.
+  5. Choose a name for your API key.
-  6. Copy your API key somewhere safe.
+  6. Save your API key somewhere safe.

 ### Using your API Key on the Elastic Cloud terraform provider